SvelteKit 1—Getting Started with SvelteKit

 <h2>It’s going to be great!</h2>

 Let’s add an About page.
-The route “about” is produced simply by creating an about subdirectory and adding an +page.svelte file there.
+The route about is produced simply by creating an about subdirectory and adding a +page.svelte file there.
 Do that, and enter the following code in your new page file:

 <h1>About My App</h1>